yangchenlarkin/Monstra/Examples/MonoTask/UserProfileManager/README.md

 # UserProfile Manager Example

 An example demonstrating how to manage a single user's profile using `MonoTask`—with execution merging, TTL caching, and post-mutation refresh via forced execution.
-It exposes Combine publishers for `userProfile` and `isLoading` to drive UI state.

 ## 1. How to Run This Example